Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Parallel 1S-MLSE

 \subsection{Parallel 1S-MLSE: Analysis of Latency and Complexity}

 In practical MLSE implementation, the received symbols should be processed in parallel \cite{sliding}.
-As shown in Fig. \ref{fig2}(b), the decision of the state at time index $n$ only depends on the trellis from $n-O$ to $n+O$ \cite{sliding}.
+The decision of the state at time index $n$ only depends on the trellis from $n-O$ to $n+O$ \cite{sliding}.
 With the overlap before and behind the data, the received symbols in different blocks can be processed in parallel.
 Therefore, the received symbols in different blocks are processed through parallel BM calculation, parallel ACS, and parallel survivor path selection.
 In our paper, all the MLSE algorithms described in the following are based on the parallel sliding block architecture.
 For the parallel MLSE described in this section, although the received symbols in different blocks are processed in parallel, the symbols within the same block are still processed one after another serially in ACS.
-To distinguish from the 2-step processing method described in Section \ref{2-step}, the parallel MLSE described in this section is termed 1S-MLSE, as symbols within the same block are still processed one after another by 1-step.
+To distinguish from the processing method described in Section \ref{2-step}, the parallel MLSE described in this section is termed 1S-MLSE, as symbols within the same block are still processed one after another by 1-step.

-The architecture of 1S-MLSE is shown in Fig. \ref{fig3}.
-One of the parallel sliding blocks with the symbol length of $N=O+R+O$ is analyzed.
+For the architecture of 1S-MLSE, one of the parallel sliding blocks with the symbol length of $N=O+R+O$ is analyzed.
 The BM of all the $N$ received symbols can be calculated in parallel.
 The PM of the previous time must be transferred to the next time during the ACS operation (the initial PM for the first ACS is zero).
-Consequently, the prepared BM must wait sequentially as illustrated in Fig. \ref{fig3}.
+Consequently, the prepared BM must wait sequentially.
 For the block with $N$ received symbols, the latency of ACS should be $N$ delay units, which increases with the increase of block length.
 Both the BM calculation and survivor path selection introduce the latency of $1$ delay unit, resulting in the overall latency of $N+2$ delay units for 1S-MLSE.

 Finally, the computational complexity of 1S-MLSE with the symbol length of $N$ is studied.
 For the BM calculation, the channel response coefficients should be configurable.
 Considering that the channel response changes slowly, the equation $\alpha s_{n-1} +s_n$ can be calculated only once for every $N$ symbols.
 Therefore, the computational complexity of BM calculation includes $16N$ variable multipliers, 1 constant multiplier, and $16N+16$ adders.
 For the ACS calculation, $16(N-1)$ adders and $12N$ comparators are included.
 In the survivor path selection, the path with the minimal PM is chosen from the last 4 paths, which requires 3 comparators.
 In conclusion, the overall computational complexity of 1S-MLSE includes $16N$ variable multipliers, 1 constant multiplier, $32N$ adders, and $12N+3$ comparators.